Trish Brown: Early life

 Brown was born in Windsor, Ontario, on October 11, 1963, as Patricia Ann Brown.
 Her mother, Margaret Leslie Hardie, from Edinburgh, Scotland, and her father, Robert Brown, from Rutherglen, Scotland, both immigrated to Windsor, Ontario where they met.
 When she was a year old, the family moved to Detroit, Michigan.
-Brown is a naturalized citizen of the United Statesof America.
+Brown is a naturalized citizen of the United States of America.

 Brown was an only child in a middle-class home.
 She lived in Detroit until she was nine years old.
 While in Detroit, Brown went to Kosciusko Elementary School from kindergarten to 3rd grade and Evergreen Lutheran Elementary School for 4th grade.
 When Brown was nine, the family moved to Westland, Michigan, where she attended McKee Elementary School, Nankin Mills Junior High School, and John Glenn High School.

 Brown attended Eastern Michigan University in 1982 and graduated in 1989.
 At Eastern Michigan University, Brown earned a BS in public relations with a minor in industrial technology with a concentration in construction management.